2008 Mongolian parliamentary election: Violence

-On 1 July a peaceful gathering started in Sukhbaatar Square organized by the leaders of some of the smaller parties that took part in the elections.
+On 1 July a peaceful gathering started in Sukhbaatar Square organized by the opposition party leaders that took part in the elections.
 Eventually a large crowd gathered, mainly of young men, surrounding the adjacent MPRP Headquarters.
 The group started throwing rocks at the building and eventually advancing on it.
 Smaller police force responded with batons, water cannons, tear gas, rubber bullets, and live ammunition.
 In the evening fire started in the MPRP headquarters.
 Not enough measures to stop the riot or extinguish the fire were taken by the authority.
 Around midnight local time, after simply watching the live broadcast of the riot whole day on television channels, President Nambaryn Enkhbayar declared a state of emergency to be in effect for the following four days.
 Armored Personnel Carriers were deployed to the streets of Ulaanbaatar, a night curfew and a media blackout were declared.

 Five people, all of them civilians, were killed during the state of emergency: four were shot, and one apparently died from carbon monoxide poisoning.
 The Mongolian Minister of Justice estimated 220 civilians and 108 service members were injured.
 Amnesty International raised concerns over the use of "unnecessary and excessive force" by the police.)
 Approximately 700 people were later arrested suspected to be being protesters, of whom 140, including 13 minors and 3 women, have been sentenced to 2–7 years in prison as of 31 October 2008.

 On 15 and 19 August, ten police officers were arrested and charged in connection with the shootings in the night of 1 and 2 July.
 On 20 August, relatives of these arrested officers organized a protest demonstration on Sükhbaatar Square.